sekaiacg/android_device_xiaomi_umi_TWRP/README.md

 ## Other Sources

-Kernel Sources:
+Kernel Sources: using precompiled stock kernel

 ## Thanks

-- Thanks to @notsyncing for the base: https://github.com/notsyncing/android_device_xiaomi_polaris
+- Thanks to @PeterCxy for the commits and the base: https://github.com/PeterCxy/android_device_xiaomi_violet-twrp